 You can set up rules to link triggers to actions, such as recording to the micro-SD card or to a network share, sending images to HTTP and FTP servers or emailing them and playing a warning sound clip stored on the camera.
 You can also set up schedules to apply different rules at different times of the day.

-It’s a system with scope to grow, too: Axis’ free Camera Companion software supports multiple sites, each with up to 16 cameras and provides a centralised recording and playback facilities.
+It’s a system with scope to grow, too: Axis’ free Camera Companion software supports multiple sites, each with up to 16 cameras and provides a centralized recording and playback facilities.
 The interface provides live views of assigned cameras, along with facilities for browsing recordings and a slick investigation mode for frame-by-frame viewing.

 We found it automatically discovered our Synology NAS appliance, listed available shares for selection and set up motion detection for us.
-We also had no problems linking the Axis iOS app to our MyAxis cloud account and viewing camera feeds remotely from our iPad.
+We also had no problems linking the Axis iOS app to our MyAxis cloud account, and viewing camera feeds remotely from our iPad.